 Check the power light - When the power light is lit or blinking, the computer has power.
 If the power light is blinking, the computer is in standby mode-press the power button to exit standby mode.
 If the light is off, press the power button to turn on the computer.

 Charge the battery - The battery charge may be depleted.

-NOTE: Battery operating time (the time the battery can hold a charge) decreases over time.
-Depending on how often the battery is used and the conditions under which it is used, you may need to purchase a new battery during the life of your computer.
-Reinstall the battery.
-Use the AC adapter to connect the computer to an electrical outlet.
-Turn on the computer.
+- Reinstall the battery.
+Use the AC adapter to connect the computer to an electrical outlet. - Turn on the computer.

 Check the battery status light - If the battery status light flashes orange or is a steady orange the battery charge is low or depleted.
 Connect the computer to an electrical outlet.

 If the battery status light flashes green and orange, the battery is too hot to charge.
 Shut down the computer, disconnect the computer from the electrical outlet, and then let the battery and computer cool to room temperature.

 If the battery status light rapidly flashes orange, the battery may be defective.
 Contact Dell.

 Check the battery temperature - If the battery temperature is below 0° C (32° F), the computer will not start up.

 Test the electrical outlet - Ensure that the electrical outlet is working by testing it with another device, such as a lamp.

 Check the AC adapter - Check the AC adapter cable connections.
 If the AC adapter has a light, ensure that the light is on.

 Connect the computer directly to an electrical outlet - Bypass power protection devices, power strips, and the extension cable to verify that the computer turns on.

+Put the computer into Standby Mode after undocking - If you leave your computer's display closed after undocking, it may continue to function in active mode.
+Check the Power Options control panel to ensure that your settings allow the computer to go into Standby Mode.

-Eliminate possible interference - Turn off nearby fans, fluorescent lights, halogen lamps, or other appliances.
+Eliminate possible interference - Turn off nearby fans, fluorescent lights, halogen lamps, or other appliances

 Adjust the power properties - See "Power Management."